Luna-Klatzer/docs_openhiven.py/source/types/message.rst

 Message
 *******

+.. py:class:: Message

-.. attribute :: id
+    .. attribute:: id

-    Grabs the ID of the message.
+        Returns the ID of the message.

-.. attribute :: author
+    .. attribute:: author

-    Grabs the author of the message.
+        Returns the author of the message.

-.. attribute :: created_at
+    .. attribute:: created_at

-    Grabs the time the message was sent.
+        Returns the time the message was sent.

-.. attribute :: edited_at
+    .. attribute:: edited_at

-    Grabs the time the message was edited.
+        Returns the time the message was edited.
 Will return None if it hasn't been edited.

-.. attribute :: room
+    .. attribute:: room

-    Grabs the :class:`Room` the message belongs to
+        Returns the :class:`Room` the message belongs to

-.. attribute :: house
+    .. attribute:: house

-    Grabs the :class:`House` the message belongs to.
+        Returns the :class:`House` the message belongs to.
 May return None in a :class:`Private Room`

-.. attribute :: attatchment
+    .. attribute:: attachment

-    Grabs the :class:`Attatchment` of the message.
+        Returns the :class:`Attachment` of the message.
 May return None.

-.. attribute :: content
+    .. attribute:: content

-    Grabs the message's content.
+        Returns the message's content.

-.. attribute :: mentions
+    .. attribute:: mentions

-    Grabs a list of mentions in the message.
+        Returns the list of mentions in the message.
 May return None.

-.. attribute :: embed
+    .. attribute:: embed

-    Grabs the embed in the message.
+        Returns the embed in the message.

-.. function :: mark_message_as_read(delay = 0)
+    .. function:: mark_message_as_read(delay)

         Marks the message as read.
 Bot clients do not need to use this.

+        :async:
         :param delay: Delay until execution
-    :type delay: :class:`float`
+        :type delay: float
-    :returns: :class:`bool`
+        :return: `True` if successful else `False`
+        :rtype: bool

-.. function :: delete(delay = 0)
+    .. function:: delete(delay = 0)

         Deletes the message.
 Raises :class:`Forbidden` if not allowed.

+        :async:
         :param delay: Delay until execution
-    :type delay: :class:`float`
+        :type delay: float
+        :return: The `DeletedMessage` object if successful else `False`
-    :returns: :class:`DeletedMessage`
+        :rtype: :class:`DeletedMessage`

-.. function :: edit(content)
+    .. function:: edit(content)

         Edits the message.
 Returns True if successful.

         :param content: The message's content.
-    :type content: :class:`string`
+        :type content: str
-    :returns: :class:`bool`
+        :rtype: bool

+***************
+Deleted Message
+***************

+.. py:class:: DeletedMessage

+    Represents a deleted Message in a room

+    .. attribute:: house_id

+        Returns the house id of the message

+    .. attribute:: message_id

+        Returns the message id of the message

+    .. attribute:: room_id

+        Returns the room id of the message